rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 $ export CLUSTER2=aws-sub2
 ```

-* Log in in the hub cluster (where ACM is deployed), and set the context:
+* Log in to the hub cluster (where ACM is deployed), and set the context:

 ```
 $ oc login -u ocp-admin -p xxxx --insecure-skip-tls-verify --server=https://api.cluster-xxxx.xxxx.example.rcarrata.com:6443
 $ oc config rename-context $(oc config current-context) hubcluster
 ```

-* Log in in the cluster1 (aws-sub1), and set the context:
+* Log in to cluster1 (aws-sub1), and set the context:

 ```
 $ oc login -u kubeadmin --server=https://api.aws-sub1.xxxx.example.rcarrata.com:6443 -p xxxx
 $ oc config rename-context $(oc config current-context) cluster1
 ```

-* Log in in the cluster2 (aws-sub1), and set the context:
+* Log in to cluster2 (aws-sub2), and set the context:

 ```
 $ oc login -u kubeadmin -p xxxx https://api.aws-sub2.xxxx.example.rcarrata.com:6443
 $ oc config rename-context $(oc config current-context) cluster2
 ```

-### Preparing the OCP hosts for deploy Submariner
+### Preparing the OCP hosts for deploying Submariner

 Before deploying Submariner with RHACM, you must prepare the clusters on the hosting environment for the connection.

 There are two ways that you can configure the OpenShift Container Platform cluster that is hosted on Amazon Web Services to integrate with a Submariner deployment.

-Let's use the automated way because both clusters are in AWS (in this moment is the only supported way to connect automatically).
+Let's use the automated way because both clusters are in AWS (at this moment it is the only supported way to connect automatically).
 If you are in other environments check the [RHACM Documentation for the 2.2 version of ACM](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.2/html-single/manage_cluster/index#preparing-gcp)

 * Switch back to the Hub Cluster (ACM):